 Moo0 System Monitor Fields

-The default fields set by Moo0 System Monitor are CPU, Free memory, CPU Temperature, Hard Disk Temperature, Data Transfer on the Network (Internet) and Total Up Time of the computer.
+The default fields set by Moo0 System Monitor are CPU, Free memory, CPU Temperature, Hard Disk Temperature, Data Transfer on the Network (Internet), and Total Up Time of the computer.
 You can add more fields and even remove the default fields if you wish.

 The CPU field and the Memory fields are most important in my view as you might want to know which program is slowing down your computer.
-The CPU Loader field shows the name of program that is using the processor at any given moment.
+The CPU Loader field shows the name of the program that is using the processor at any given moment.
 If the cell/field is displayed in red, you know that the current program using the CPU is being hard on the resource.
-Otherwise too, if you experience lagging in the computer, you can look up to the CPU Loader field to know which process/program is the culprit and take steps to prevent it from slowing down the computer by terminating the process or by removing it altogether from the computer.
+Otherwise too, if you experience lagging in the computer, you can look up to the CPU Loader field to know which process/program is the culprit and take steps to prevent it from slowing down the computer by terminating the processor by removing it altogether from the computer.

-Moo0 System Monitor is a lightweight program that you can use instead of Windows Task Manager to know what is happening on your computer.
+Moo0 System Monitor is a lightweight program that you can use instead of the Windows Task Manager to know what is happening on your computer.
 There are enough fields you provide you with the right kind of information you want for optimizing the performance of your computer – by removing or blocking certain processes.